Battle For Mosul: Iraqi Forces Make Significant Gains Against ISIS

 The city of Mosul is the last major holdout of the ISIS or the Islamic State in Iraq.
 The city has been under the control of the ISIS since 2014.
 Earlier in 2016, Iraqi forces were able to capture the city of Fallujah from ISIS.

-[Featured image by Khalid Mohammed/ AP Images]
+[Featured Image by Khalid Mohammed/AP Images]